 The guitar is midi with hexophonic pickups in the saddles to deliver acoustic guitar tones which can be played alone or blended with the custom design Singleton/Duncan magnetic pickup!
 Norman and I are both ecstatic about the outcome of this instrument.”

-On this board, there’s a Fulltone Wah, Xotic EP, Xotic SP, Xotic SL, T C electronic mini polytune, and a line6 M9.
-From recent videos, a Shure wireless system, allowing him the freedom to move around the stage.
+On this board, there’s a Fulltone Wah, Xotic EP, Xotic SP, Xotic SL, TC electronic mini polytune, and a line6 M9.
+From recent videos, he’s also using a Shure wireless system, allowing him the freedom to move around the stage.

 Getting that Norman Brown guitar sound

-Firstly, if you have a jazz style semi-hollow or hollow-body guitar, then you’re half way there.
-If not, select your neck pickup, roll the tone control half way done and pick lighter.
+Firstly, if you have a jazz style semi-hollow or hollow-body guitar, then you’re halfway there.
+If not, select your neck pickup, roll the tone control halfway done and pick lighter.
 You’ve got that jazzy sound happening already!